ClaireGuerin/DAISIE/README.md

 * Details and an overview of the maximum likelihood inference capabilities to estimate parameters see [here](https://cran.r-project.org/web/packages/DAISIE/vignettes/demo_optimize.html).
 * For details on comparing between two diversity depedence models see [here](https://cran.r-project.org/web/packages/DAISIE/vignettes/demo_CSvsIW.html).

+Want to know what's new?
+Head over to the [DAISIE news releases](doc/NEWS.md).

 ## Installing DAISIE

 **N.B.: MacOS users may experience issues when installing DAISIE, especially when on MacOS Big Sur.
 If that is you case, please see [here](doc/DAISIE_macOS.md) for detailed installation instructions.**

 The DAISIE package has a stable version on [CRAN](https://CRAN.R-project.org/package=DAISIE) and a development version on GitHub.

 ### From CRAN